G6EJD/ESP8266-SSD1331-Colour-OLED-and-MCP9808/README.md

 # ESP8266-SSD1331-Colour-OLED-and-MCP9808

-This code enables a temeperature reading from the highly accurate MCP9808 temeperature sensor to be displayed on a colour 0.96" OLED using the SSD1331 chipset
+This code displays a temperature reading from the highly accurate MCP9808 temperature sensor on a colour 0.96" OLED using the SSD1331 chipset

-Installtion:
+Installation:

 1. Create a library folder called 'SSD1331' the name does not really matter for this folder
 2. Copy the updated files into the new folder: Adafruit_SSD1306.CPP and Adafruit_SSD1306.H